(EXPIRED) Citi ThankYou Rewards: Last weekend to share points between cardholders (Ends May 17th)

 What Now?

 That said, let’s assume that Citi is really ending points transfers on 5/17.
 I’ve never used the feature myself, as I can’t stand the 90-day expiration policy and didn’t want to be pressured to use them within that window.
-That said, I’m certain that many people in multiplayer households use it to transfer points in order to immediately use them for a specific award; losing that ability stinks.
+That said, I’m certain many people in multiplayer households use it to transfer points so they can immediately use them for a specific award; losing that ability stinks.

 Many people get confused by this because the ThankYou Rewards website (where you combine accounts) is notoriously fickle.
 Any difference in profile between two cards will keep them from being combined online.
 This could be an initial, an odd space in the street address or zip code, or even that one account has a phone number listed as “home” while another has it under “mobile.”
 You can either try to figure out what’s wrong or call the ThankYou Rewards service center, and they can process it for you.
 However, just to be clear, ending points sharing should have no impact on your ability to pool points between your own cards.